 \section{Irreducible representation construction for $SK_{q^{1/2}}(T^2)$ and $SK_{q^{1/2}}(S_{1,1})$}

-In order to get the Kauffman bracket intertwiners, we want to find the explicit irreducible representations associated to given characters and puncture weights.
-Here we construct irreducible representations for skein algebras of closed torus $T^2$ and once punctured torus $S_{1,1}$.
-In section 4, we will use these irreducible representations to calculate intertwiners for closed torus.
+In order to get Kauffman bracket intertwiners, we want to find the explicit irreducible representations associated to given characters and puncture weights.
+Here we construct irreducible representations for skein algebras of the closed torus $T^2$ and the once punctured torus $S_{1,1}$.
+In section \ref{seccece}, we will use these irreducible representations to calculate intertwiners for the closed torus.